nbillig/UWYO_Adaptive_Gripper/README.md

 *Procedure:*
 First, follow the steps in either the *Arduino Direct Control via USB-C* or the *Kinova API Usage* to power on the gripper and establish the connection.
 Then increment motors slowly until the fingers are observed to be fully closed (see figure).
 Note - this may require cycling the power (maybe multiple times depending on original position) to reset the encoder count to move past the -18000/18000 limit.
 If using the *Arduino Direct Control via USB-C*, disconnect the USB-C from the PC, cycle the power supply, and reconnect the USB-C. This effectively resets the encoder positions to 0.
 Note - If the USB-C is not disconnected, the Arduino will not restart, and encoder positions will not be reset to 0.

-Once the fingers are observed to be fully closed, cycle the power as described above.
-Now the encoders should all read 0, and the finger should be fully closed. send all three fingers to the minimum position -18000, and cycle the power once more.
+Once the fingers are observed to be fully closed, cycle the power as described above with the USB-C disconnected, then reconnect the USB-C. Now the encoders should all read 0, and the finger should be fully closed. send all three fingers to the minimum position (-18000), and cycle the power once more.

 Upon completion, the fingers should be zerod to the fully open position.
 This means that the encoders all read 0, and the fingers are fully open.
 Now positions can be sent to the fingers, and the encoder limit of 18000 should correspond to a fully closed finger.
 This procedure ensures that the encoders for each finger are in sync, and that the gripper can achieve full range of motion.